jes-bro/robot_localization/README.md

 RUN FROM robot_localization/maps

 # Robot Localization

 The goal of robot localization is to find a robot's position relative to a global map frame.
 For example, if you drop a robot randomly in a room and turn it on, how does the robot know where it is in the room?
 Or another example, if a robot knows where its starting position is and starts moving, how do we account for the error in the wheel/positional sensors to get a reliable position reading of the robot relative ot the room?
 Using a technique like a particle filter and laser scan data from a robot, we can find the robots location relative to a global frame without knowing where it started!

+## Particle Filter

+A particle filter works by using particles distributed around a global map to converge on the robots position.
+Here are the steps:

+1. Distribute particles each with a random x position, y position, and rotation value around a global map.
+2. Gather laser scan data from the robots laser scanner
+3. Map each laser scan onto each particle and calculate an confidence for each particle depending on how the mapped laser scan matches with the occupancy grid of the global map. **\***
+4.

+Lets dive into each step.

+At the beginning of each run, we must initialize particles to our map frame.
+A default approach is to evenly cover the entire global frame with particles with random rotations to ensure that we are somewhat close to the NEATOs starting position.
+However, in our scenario we are given the starting position of the NEATO, so a better approach is to concentrate more of the particles around this starting position.
+In order to get a spread on our particles, we can add noise

+##